Azelastine (Into the nose)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - This medicine is for use only in the nose.
 Do not get any of it in your eyes or on your skin.
 If it does get on these areas, rinse it off right away.

-- If you are using the nasal spray for the first time, you will need to prime the spray.
-To do this, pump the bottle until some of the medicine sprays out.
-Now it is ready to use.
+- You will need to prime the nasal spray before you use it for the first time.
+To do this, pump the bottle 6 times or until some of the medicine sprays out.
 Prime the spray after each time you clean the pump, or if you have not used the medicine for 3 days or longer, by spraying the medicine 2 times.

 - Before using the medicine, gently blow your nose to clear the nostrils.

-- Keep the bottle upright and tightly closed when not using it.
+- Keep the bottle tightly closed when not using it.
 Store at room temperature, away from heat and direct light.
 Throw this medicine away after you use 200 sprays.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how azelastine works.
 Tell your doctor if you are using cimetidine or ketoconazole.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.